Keloo/dreamcraft.io/_posts/2019-09-27-Join-array-of-strings-post.md

 ---
 layout: post
-title: Join an array of strings into a single string
+title: "Join an array of strings into a single string"
 tags:
   - string
   - merge